 Building a startup is like a research project, especially at the beginning.

 Some deep tech startups might involve actual research to demonstrate technical feasibility.
 But, first and foremost, it’s market research.
 The primary job of a startup founder is to figure out new business opportunities.

-It is not building a full-fledged version of the product you imagine yourself.
+It is not building a full-fledged version of a product you’ve dreamed up.
 It’s more like sending hundreds of cold e-mails, interviewing dozens of potential customers and industry experts, and, after a while, running quick experiments with simplistic prototypes involving actual users.

-It’s about evaluating what pain points customers have, whether they’re just complaining or genuinely caring about that pain points, and thus whether they are willing to pay for a solution.
+It’s about evaluating customers’ pain points, whether they’re just complaining or genuinely caring about those pain points, and, thus, whether they are willing to pay for a solution.

-No matter whether you made it into EF, any other accelerator program, or are starting on your own – the learnings above will help you de-risk any sort of scalable startup you intend to build.
+No matter whether you made it into EF or any other accelerator program or are starting on your own, the learnings above will help you de-risk any scalable startup you intend to build.